gustavochotti/OCR-LLM/README.md

 ---

 ## 📂 License
-This project is under the Apache 2.0 License.
+This project is under the MIT License.
 Refer to each model’s license on Hugging Face for usage terms.

 ---